Dana Randall

 Importantly, designing an accessible checkout experience goes beyond ensuring shoppers can enter their credit card details.
 Before they’re ready to pay for merchandise, most people want to review the contents of their cart to confirm they’ve selected the right items.
 When this information isn’t accessible to users of assistive technology (AT) like screen readers, potential customers may choose to abandon their carts rather than risk spending money on the wrong products.

-So, how can designers ensure every shopper has the “cart confidence” they need to checkout?
+So, how can designers ensure every shopper has the “cart confidence” they need to check out?
 In part three of her “Elevating E-Commerce Accessibility” video series, accessible design expert Dana Randall offers practical guidance for creating an inclusive shopping cart experience, helping all customers check out with certainty.

 Video: Cart confidence